RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Using-the-Filters.md

 [[images/filter3.png]]

-By default, we perform a 'containing' filter for numbers and a 'containing' (but non case sensitive) filter for text.
-You can override this behaviour by specifying a comparison operator.
+By default, we perform a 'containing' filter for numbers and a 'containing' (non case sensitive) filter for text.
+You can change the case sensitivity in the Pragmas tab (release 3.11 or later).
+You can override the default 'containing' search by specifying a comparison operator.
 You can do so by adding one of the supported operators at the beginning of your query.
 Have a look at this example where we filter for those records with a value greater than one in Field3:

 [[images/filter4.png]]